SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 ```

 ### `LangSet` Definition
-To give you an idea of how to structure the `LangSet` object for fully customizing all translations, here’s the complete struct definition:
+To give you an idea of how to structure the `LangSet` object for fully customizing all translations, here's the complete struct definition:

 ```go
 type LangForms map[string]string